jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 __His email reply made me very happy.__

 # Second Epilog
 As I was writing this blog and recreating the code, I became more interested in how to implement the parentheses behavior.
 It’s different than the other behaviors.
-It’s not a binary arithmetic operator or a variable look up.
-It’s all about grouping and order of precedence.
+It’s not a binary arithmetic operation or a variable look up.
+It’s about grouping and order of precedence.
 I decided to tackle it.

 I started with simple parentheses infused expressions and worked my way toward more complex ones.
 I lumped them all into one test, which I normally wouldn’t do, but I felt it was okay for this exercise. _Learn the rules, and then break the rules_.
 ```java